Hopw Does a Search Engine Rank User-Generated Content on Web Pages?

 - Spelling mistakes tend to be common in UGC.

-The patent application introduces us to three concepts that might be helpful in ranking UGC, so that it will show up in Web search results when useful.
+The patent application introduces us to three concepts that might be helpful in ranking User-generated content (UGC,) so that it will show up in Web search results when useful.
 These concepts are:

 - Document goodness,